github/docs/content/code-security/secret-scanning/generating-regular-expressions-for-custom-patterns-with-ai.md

 ---
-title: Generating regular expressions for custom patterns with GitHub Copilot Secret Scanning
+title: Generating regular expressions for custom patterns with AI
-shortTitle: Generate custom patterns with AI
+shortTitle: Use the regular expression generator
-intro: '{% data variables.secret-scanning.copilot-secret-scanning %} helps you generate regular expressions for custom patterns that match your input, and optionally example strings.'
+intro: 'You can use the {% data variables.secret-scanning.custom-pattern-regular-expression-generator %} to generate regular expressions for custom patterns.
+The generator uses an AI model to generate expressions that match your input, and optionally example strings.'
 product: '{% data reusables.gated-features.secret-scanning %}'
 versions:
   feature: secret-scanning-custom-pattern-ai-generated